 - Talk with your supervisor first.
-After you have made the decision to leave a job, it is respectful to inform your supervisor before other staff / co-workers.
+After you have decided to leave a job, it is respectful to inform your supervisor before other staff/co-workers.
 Even if your supervisor is a handful - it is showing respect for the position and an opportunity to demonstrate love for those who may not be our favorite people.

 - Have a written letter of resignation which clearly states that you are resigning and the effective date / last day of work.
 You don't need to tell them why and you certainly don't need to rant.
 It is not the place to vent your frustrations.